Want to rank higher in Google?

 Not exactly sure where to start?
 Find out how and optimize for SERP features here.

-3. Title tag and Description
+3. Title Tag and Description

 Title tags and descriptions have always been important for rankings.

-Now, they’re also important for click-through rate.
+Now, they’re also important for click-through rates.

 If you have a really low CTR on a page that ranks well, try changing the title tag and description.
 Monitor it for two weeks to see if the CTR improved.